GetShortstack/docs/docs/full.md

 Note: override only syncronizes your active project.
 You can set the active project with `set`

+# Principles

+Shorstack is developed with two principles in mind.

+- Developer time is most valuable
+- Abstraction is compromise

 # Runtime and Environment

 Shortstack containerizes and isolates each project.